PetrKryslUCSD/HowToUseJuliaWithSublimeText3/README.md

 ## How to actually run Sublime Text

 I really can't stand the default "shell" (CMD) in which Julia starts on Windows.
-It is badly broken: most of the Windows commands and all of the UNIX commands don't work.
+The interaction with the shell is quite unsatisfactory then: most of the Windows commands and all of the UNIX commands don't work as one would expect.
 What I prefer instead is [Git Bash] (https://git-scm.com/downloads).
 One can get that to run Julia by starting Sublime Text  from a bat file.
 I create such a file with the line ``` cmd /C start "" "%PROGRAMFILES%\\Git\\bin\\sh.exe" --login -i -c "exec